knpuniversity/blog/what-the-rest.rst

 ==============

-When I talked recently about :doc:`being collaborative and open</blog/knp-you>`, I mentioned that I was a few weeks into hardcore search into building RESTful API's.
+When I talked recently about :doc:`being collaborative and open</blog/knp-you>`, I mentioned that I was a few weeks into serious research around building RESTful API's.
 If you've tried building a RESTful API, or even done some learning about it, then you might know what I mean when I say that *REST is as deep as the `rabbit hole`_, with varied approaches, undefined best-practices, and